bazelbuild/examples/bzlmod/02-override_bazel_module/README.md

 This is an example on how to override Bazel module dependencies in the MODULE.bazel file.
-The WORKSPACE file contains the equivalent definitons in the old system.
+The WORKSPACE file contains the equivalent definitions in the old system.
 It covers the following topics:

 - overriding a Bazel module with an archive URL.
 - overriding a Bazel module with a git repository.